Design effective tracks

-The documentation here focuses on the technical aspects of building tracks.
-On topics such as how do you create tracks, challenges, scripts, and track invites.
+Our documentation focuses on the technical aspects of Instruqt such creating tracks, challenges, scripts, and track invites.

-But there is an important step you should do before building a track: design.
-Because the success of your tracks depends on how effective you design your tracks.
-No matter how excellent your demonstrated software is, your learners will drop out if your track does not serve them.
+With that being said, there is an important step you should consider before building a track: design.
+No matter how excellent your software is, your learners will drop out if your track is not designed effectively.

 The foundation of effective track design is to consider the different learner types.
 Because when it comes to learning, you can distinguish three types of learners:

 Just picture one of your former school classes, and you will recognize these three types.
-And it is crucial for you to serve all the learner types to make your tracks successful.
+It is crucial for you to serve all the learner types to make your tracks successful.

 Tell means you explain your software by telling your learners how it's organized or works.
 The telling can also be (partly) in writing.